vietjovi/secret-detection/README.md

  * Supports custom rules
  * Lightweight
  * Easy to customize to your needs

-## Welcome to join in and feel free to contribute.

 ## USAGE
 ```python3 secret-detection.py --rule /path/to/pattern.json --path /path/to/scan```